The Farrell-Jones Conjecture for virtually solvable groups: The Farrell-Jones Conjecture

 \section{The Farrell-Jones Conjecture}

 This section contains a brief survey of the Farrell-Jones Conjecture.
+The original conjecture was stated in \cite[section 1.6]{FJ93}.
+Our formulations differ from the original ones and are more general.

 Let $G$ be a group and let $\mathcal{F}$ be a family of subgroups (i.e., a set of subgroups which is closed under conjugation and taking subgroups).
+The original conjecture uses the family of virtually cyclic subgroups.

 \begin{definition}[$K$-theoretic Farrell-Jones Conjecture] We say that $G$ satisfies the \emph{$K$-theoretic Farrell-Jones Conjecture with respect to the family $\mathcal{F}$} if the assembly map

 induced by the projection $E_\mathcal{F}G \to \pt$ is an isomorphism for all $m \in \Z$ and every additive $G$-category $\mathcal{A}$. \end{definition} Here $E_{\mathcal{F}}G$ denotes the classifying space of the group $G$ with respect to the family $\mathcal{F}$.
 Any additive $G$-category $\mathcal{A}$ induces a covariant functor $\mathbf{K}_\mathcal{A}$ from the orbit category of $G$ to the category of spectra with (strict) maps of spectra as morphisms (see \cite[Definition 3.1]{BR07}).
 We denote the associated $G$-homology theory by $H^G_*(-;\mathbf{K}_\mathcal{A})$ (see \cite[sections 4 and 7]{DL98}).